Date of Award

 Some algorithms in this work are based on the Choquet fuzzy integral, a powerful nonlinear aggregation operator parameterized by the fuzzy measure (FM).
 These decision-level fusion algorithms learn a fuzzy measure by minimizing a sum of squared error (SSE) criterion based on a set of training data.
 The flexibility of the Choquet integral comes with a cost, however---given a set of N decision makers, the size of the FM the algorithm must learn is 2N.
 This means that the training data must be diverse enough to include 2N independent observations, though this is rarely encountered in practice.
 I address this in the following chapters via many different regularization functions, a popular technique in machine learning and statistics used to prevent overfitting and increase model generalization.
 Finally, it is worth noting that the aggregation behavior of the Choquet integral is not intuitive.
 I tackle this by proposing a quantitative visualization strategy allowing the FM and Choquet integral behavior to be shown simultaneously.

-Pinar, Tony, "Feature and Decision Level Fusion Using Multiple Kernel Learning and Fuzzy Integrals", Open Access Dissertation, Michigan Technological University, 2017.
+Pinar, Anthony, "Feature and Decision Level Fusion Using Multiple Kernel Learning and Fuzzy Integrals", Open Access Dissertation, Michigan Technological University, 2017.